Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 Your business

-• From an agent’s perspective, MTD will run through the Agent Services Account – (this is the account used for VAT, CGT ‘60-day reporting’ and the Trust Registration Service).
+• From an agent’s perspective, MTD runs through the Agent Services Account – (this is the account used for VAT, CGT ‘60-day reporting’ and the Trust Registration Service).

 • If your practice hasn’t already done so, you should set up an Agent Services Account (ASA).
 If your business has one already, make sure any staff who will be involved in MTD have appropriate access.